ulkish/mucl-dt-extension/readme.txt

 == Changelog ==

-= 1.0.1 =
-* Initial Release.

-= 1.1.0 =
+= 1.2.1 =
-* Fixed bug that made the plugin ineffective on custom post types.
+* Tested functionality on WordPress version 5.5.2.
+Changed plugin page location to be in a Multisite Settings subpage.

 = 1.2.0 =
 * Optimized main function speed.
 Added button in Tools to fix a site with wrong connections.

+= 1.1.0 =
+* Fixed bug that made the plugin ineffective on custom post types.

+= 1.0.1 =
+* Initial Release.